danvk/boggle-paper/paper/content.typ

 The appeal of this approach is that, when $"bound"(S)$ is low, we can discard the entire set $S$ without having to evaluate every board in it.

-Now we need to define the branch and bound operations.
+We need to define the branch and bound operations, but first we'll consider sets of Boggle boards.

 === Board classes and the branch operation
 <board-classes-and-the-branch-operation>